NGenetzky/project_notebook/README.md

 When the notebook was started I considered a few of the [Desired Properties of a Project Notebook][1].
 It is important to tie together the work done in a particular time period.
 The files with the format:
-"YYYY-MM-DD.md" should desribe the work done on a day ([Ideas about Day markdown][2].
+"YYYY-MM-DD.md" should desribe the work done on a day; ([Ideas about Day markdown][2]) discusses about possible organization of content.

 ## Internet of Things with Particle Devices